Watch CBS News

 • You'll have debt experts to turn to if you have questions.

-Debt consolidation program cons
+Debt management program cons

-• Debt consolidation experts use your financial hardship information to negotiate lower rates.
+• Debt experts use your financial hardship information to negotiate lower rates.
 This often leads to account closures and could have a negative impact on your credit score.

 • If your credit cards are closed, you may need to find other financial options to fall back on if needed.